 Mars Express is, just like Lastman, something hazardous: an original animated movie for adults is certainly a bold move.
 But the greatest advantage Périn and his team have is that studio Everybody on Deck backs them.
 This French producer isn’t specialized in animation, like Folivari, but instead mostly makes live-action films.
 They, therefore, have a better, more credible presence in the distribution world, in which animation still plays a tiny part.
 Like The Summit of the Gods, if Mars Express is a success, it will mean a bright future for adult-oriented animation features in French; if not, it may make it increasingly difficult for producers to keep funding such projects.

-In any case, Mars Express appears very promising.
+In any case, Mars Express appears very promising, according to what was shown to us during their Work in Progress at the Annecy International Animation Film Festival.
 Although the various animation companies behind it are sometimes far apart (one of them is in the Réunion island, an overseas department located in the Indian Ocean), they are all in France, making this a genuinely national production.
 In another parallel with The Summit of the Gods, Mars Express promises to have a strong Japanese influence, both in its themes, atmosphere (Périn mentioned Gundam and Patlabor in various talks about the movie), and aesthetic: it will aim for a realistic kind of 2D animation.
 Things are as traditional as possible, with the 2D work being made on Animate, with a significantly reduced use of rigging and puppets.
 The most exciting aspect is that this isn’t just a product of a specific workflow but also of aesthetic demands: the movie’s setting will be rife with interactions between humans and robots, the latter being animated in 3DCG to differentiate them from the former.
 Périn has expressed the need for that difference in the motion itself, thereby giving a lot of thought and importance to the practical way things are made.